Likica/FW_profile_generator/README.md

 ## **Description**
 ###### [Back to Table of Contents](#Table-of-Contents)
-* TASKS completed
-- Created Employee Object, tests and mock
-- Started with index.js, added Q&As for Employee
-- Created files structure

-* TASKS in progress
+*
-- Objects for Engineer, Intern and Manager
-- HTMLtemplate
-- Complete index.js
+-

 ### **Installation**
 ###### [Back to Table of Contents](#Table-of-Contents)
-1. Once opened, the application will prompt the user for input, and
+1. Once open, the application will prompt the user for input, and
 2. After receiving all required inputs,
-3. The application will generate an HTML, which when opnned in browser is your WebPage.
+3. The application will generate an HTML, which is your Webpage in browser.

 ### **Usage**
 ###### [Back to Table of Contents](#Table-of-Contents)